maunolo/claudio/README.md

 This tool is a work in progress.
 It is not yet feature complete and may not work as expected.
 Please report any issues you encounter on the GitHub page.

-Only supports 48kHz, PCM 16-bits, 2-channels audio for now.
+Only supports 48kHz, 2-channels audio devices for now, if your using this to connect to a voicemetter application running vban in another pc, make sure to have this setting in the stream: 48kHz, 2-channels, PCM 16 bits.

 This tool is not affiliated with VBAN.